-A study done in Seoul, Korea analyzed infrared radiation’s effect on the skin, specifically on collagen and elastin production.
+A study done in Seoul, Korea, analyzed infrared radiation’s effect on the skin, specifically on collagen and elastin production.
 Twenty females with facial wrinkles and hyperpigmented lesions were enrolled and received 15-20 minute daily treatments of far-infrared radiation for six months.
-After this period, the skin biopsies that were taken prior to the start of the study and also one month after treatment were compared.
+After this period, the skin biopsies that were taken prior to the start of the study and also one month after treatment, were compared.

 7. Improves Cardiac Function

-The researchers in this study also suggest that there might be multiple mechanisms at play that allow the infrared sauna to lower oxidative stress, but more research needs to be done in this area.
+The researchers in this study also suggested that there might be multiple mechanisms at play that allow the infrared sauna to lower oxidative stress, but more research needs to be done in this area.